OFFSHORE WIND PROJECTS

 This phase includes the formal submission of a plan to construct a specific offshore wind energy facility within a lease area, the environmental review of the proposed project by BOEM with cooperating and participating agencies (includes federal and state) under the National Environmental Policy Act (NEPA), and the actual construction of a facility.
 This phase includes several steps that span many years and include public meetings and comment periods (*indicates formal public comment opportunity):

-- Developer submits Construction and Operations Plan (COP)
+- COP Submitted – developer submits Construction and Operations Plan (COP)

-After BOEM approves the COP (between steps A & B), maps showing the proposed footprint and potential layout of the project will become available on the Northeast Ocean Data Portal.
+After BOEM approves the COP, maps showing the proposed footprint and potential layout of the project will become available on the Northeast Ocean Data Portal.

 When a project reaches this stage, a project-specific web page will become available on the Northeast Ocean Data Portal.